Suppressing Gauge Drift in Quantum Simulations with Gauge Transformations: Performance

 \section{Performance}

-In order to see the method of this paper in action, consider a 1D pure SU$(2)$ toy model cutoff at $j_{max}=1/2$ with 4 sites and periodic boundary conditions; see Fig.~\ref{fig:ToyModel}.
+In order to see the method of this paper in action, consider a 1D pure SU$(2)$ toy model with 4 sites, taking a Kogut-Susskind lattice approach.
+Periodic boundary conditions were used to avoid large edge effects one might see for such a small system and instead focus on bulk behavior.
+Fig.~\ref{fig:ToyModel} diagrams this toy model, representing it as a diamond shape to clarify that this is a one-dimensional system with periodic boundary conditions instead of a singular plaquette.
 The Hamiltonian for this toy model is

 where $E^2_i$ is the quadratic Casimir operator of the $i$th link and $\lambda$ is a constant, set to 1 for convenience.
+Note that the toy model is simulated in a representation basis with a cutoff $j_{max}=1/2$ imposed.
+This $j$-cutoff is an analogy to angular momentum and limits the allowed eigenvalues of the quadratic Casimir operator $E^2_i$ which have the form $j(j+1)$.
+Thus, this cutoff limits the available energy levels of each link.
+This does not affect the work of this paper as limiting a system to its lower energy levels still allows for the study of gauge drift and its suppression.

 Each site has 3 generators of local gauge transformations at that site; as an example

 where the superscripts $x,y,z$ reference the three Pauli matrices and the $L_i$ ($R_i$) operator is the left (right) electric field operator on the $i$th link.
 This means a local gauge transformation at site $1$ can be written